aggutierrez98/todo-app-monorepo/README.md

 # Todo App

 This repository is a monorepo that contains both front-end and back-end directory whose dependencies are shared with the main directory.
-The main directory has Prettier and Eslint configurations
+The main directory has Prettier, Eslint and Husky configurations

 In this app you can add, edit, delete, do and undo todos.